farkkilab/devNKI-scripts/04_UMAPs-metaclusters/README.md

 ## Description of files

-- Cancer_Stromal_cluster_analysis.rmd : Original script used to produce the metaclusters and heatmaps in article, Figure 1k and 1l.
-Also to generate the cell mask for Image screenshots in Supplementary Figure 1e.
+- Cancer_clustering_analysis.rmd : Script to produce the cancer meta-clusters of cancer cells.
+Script to produce Figure 1k and Figure 1l.
-- Cancer_clustering_analysis.rmd : Additional script uses to produce the UMAPs in the article
+- Metacluster-propotions.Rmd : Script to generate comparision of meta-cluster proportions by molecular profule and using survival analysis.